 The second part of the process includes a behind-the-wheel component to determine the person’s driving strengths and weaknesses.
 After both parts are complete, a plan is put into action.
 The plan may include lessons, equipment or looking at alternative transportation options.

-“We customize everyone’s program and their equipment to their specific needs,” says occupational therapist Laura Nelson, MS, OTR/L. “Our job is to determine how to get or keep them on the road safely.”
+“We customize everyone’s program and their equipment to their specific needs,” says occupational therapist Laura Burks, MS. “Our job is to determine how to get or keep them on the road safely.”